Saint Laurent Fall/Winter 2026 Look1

 1. The Opening Black Tuxedo Suit

 A modern interpretation of Le Smoking.
-The plunging jacket and elongated trousers immediately establish the collection’s direction.
+The plunging jacket and elongated trousers establish the collection’s direction in a single image.

 Saint Laurent Fall/Winter 2026 Look 1